fenago/spark-scala-examples/lab-guides/Lab_1.md

 Here, I will explain how to run Apache Spark Application examples explained in this **blog** on windows using Scala & Maven from IntelliJ IDEA.
-Since the articles mentioned in this tutorial uses Apache Maven as the build system, we will use [Maven](https://maven.apache.org/) to build the project.
+Since the labs mentioned in this tutorial uses Apache Maven as the build system, we will use [Maven](https://maven.apache.org/) to build the project.